MF366-Coding/The-Ultimate-Minigame-Collection/README.md

-# The Ultimate Minigame Collection
+# The Ultimate Minigame & Utils Collection (TUMUC)
-This is a console game where you can simply have fun...

-### We are asking for brand new jokes for the Jokes mode!
-Only appropriate jokes please.

-### Note: you must run the main.py file - not the others!!!
+**TUMC is now including more utilities and is getting a major update that will change how you browse through the program.**

 # Setup
 Step-by-step guide: How to install TUMC?